PaulDuvall/aws-lab/proton/README.md

 https://github.com/aws-samples/aws-proton-sample-templates

 All templates and code examples are taken from there.
-Please refer to that repos LICENSE file for more information.
+Please refer to that repo's LICENSE file for more information.

-Run the following in order
+### Quick Start

 ```
 proton/create-prerequisites.sh